Broomfield History, Family Crest & Coats of Arms

 - William S. Broomfield (1922-2019), American Republican politician, Member of Michigan State House of Representatives from Oakland County 4th District, 1949-54; Member of Michigan State Senate 12th District, 1955-56

 - Robert C. Broomfield (b.
 1933), United States District Court for the District of Arizona judge

 - Robert Cameron Broomfield (b.
 1933), American politician, U.S. District Judge for Arizona, 1985-99

-- Charles S. Broomfield, American Democrat politician, Candidate for U.S. Representative from Missouri 6th District, 2004
+- Charles S. Broomfield, American Democratic Party politician, Candidate for U.S. Representative from Missouri 6th District, 2004

-- Charles S. Broomfield, American Democrat politician, Member of Missouri State House of Representatives from Clay County 1st District; Elected 1964
+- Charles S. Broomfield, American Democratic Party politician, Member of Missouri State House of Representatives from Clay County 1st District; Elected 1964

 - Archibald Broomfield (b.
 1875), American politician, Delegate to Michigan State Constitutional Convention 25th District, 1907-08